|Photo Credit: What We Do In The Shadows / Madman Entertainment|

 The mockumentary is a delightful mix of old and new.
 Humans are supposed to be purely off-limits except to serve as victims or to be turned.
 But Stu is pretty amazing - he's a software analyst who helps the housemates sink their teeth into the times and technology.
 We're along for the ride as they learn to text and use the internet.
 The crew's house is typically old-school filled with portraits and antiques.
 But the movie itself is delightfully modern complete with familiar gags while introducing them to the 21st century.

-Viago (left) is pretty much the cinnamon roll, a bit self-conscious and cautious of how he targets his victims.
+Viago (left) is the cinnamon roll, a bit self-conscious and cautious of how he targets his victims.
 For as old as he is, he never seems to quite get the hang of it.
 His tale of holding onto a lost love makes him an even sweeter dandy.

 Deacon (middle) is a low-fi Polish ex-Nazi who loves to display his sensual dancing side.
 He's easily jealous but quick to defend his friends when someone tries to cross them.
 He also isn't a very take-charge vamp, as he has his familiar Jackie take care of most of his bidding.